Christian-Banos/Beginner-Python-Projects/README.md

 ## 6. Check Leap Year using Python
 I explain how to check if a year is a leap year using Python.
 This is a great project to help you build on the fundamentals like conditionals and functions.

+## 7. Ranking olympic medals
+With this exercise, we attempt to obtain the ranking of Olympic medals using web scraping.